 (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

-Fertilizing -- Feed weekly with a very dilute (1/8 strength) liquid fertilizer.
+Fertilizing -- The first 2 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
-After 6-8 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
-Or continue feeding weekly with liquid fertilizer at 1/8 strength.
+After 2 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
+Or continue feeding weekly with some dilute liquid fertilizer.